What Does it Take to Be No. 1?

-According to the Kaiser Family Foundation, 70 percent of Baby Boomers will need to access some form of long-term care services during their lifetime
+According to the Robert Wood Johnson Foundation, four in 10 Baby Boomers will need to access some form of long-term care services during their lifetime.
+2014 Report

 Best Practices in Skilled Nursing Centers